walker84837/SimpleRTP/README.md

 ./gradlew build
 ```

-This will create a `SimpleRtp.jar` file in the `target` directory.
+This will create a `SimpleRTP.jar` file in the `target` directory.

 ## Features

-SimpleRtp provides the following features:
+SimpleRTP provides the following features:

 * Random teleportation to safe locations within a specified range
 * Configurable minimum and maximum range